Xun-Yang/Deep_metric/README.md

 - Batch-All-Loss and Batch-Hard-Loss in ["In Defense of Triplet Loss in ReID"](https://arxiv.org/abs/1703.07737)

-- New Positive Mining Loss based on Fussy Clustering
+- New Positive Mining Loss based on Fuzzy Clustering

    [SOTA on standard metric learning Datasets]